 In 10y time there will be fewer off us than there are now

-LG really pleased to own PH again.
+local govt is really pleased to own PH again.
 This will likely continue, despite financial carnage, as long as we continue to adapt to an ever changing world.

 The value of PH is about allocative efficiency of spending and gravity of spending to get better allocative value